You are here: Home Tune Your Guitar

 Tune UP, Not Down

 Do you ever tune your guitar, play for a few minutes, then have to tune again?
-You won't if you always start with a LOWer (flat) pitch, and then tune UP.
+You can usually eliminate this problem if you always start with a LOWer (flat) pitch, and then tune UP.

 Why?